garethjns/covid-19-stats/README.md

   1) 10 March must be ~2k tests /day to get to 30k by 12
   2) Linear increase in testing rate between 1st Feb -> 1st March
   3) Linear increase from 1st March to 2k on March 12.

+Model:
+  - Simple piecewise interpolation of known and estimated number of tests per day.

 Estimated data points:
   - 0 Tests per day start of Feb - for simplicity, and it's close enough